 Q. How do you encourage athletes after they’re injured and unable to participate?

-A special thanks to Kyle for sharing his tips with us.
 Do you have any tips or information on sports-related injuries you’d like to share?
-I’d love to hear them; please share them in the box below.
+I’d love to hear them!
+Please share them in the box below.